 From the beautiful coastal roads and the glacial wonder of Alaska to the wine regions of California and all the cultural heritage in between, there are magical moments waiting around every corner and that’s before you even discover the wide array of spectacular parks found across the country, from Bryce Canyon to Yellowstone to Yosemite.
 This is the U.S.A. with Intrepid.

 Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
 Where possible, Intrepid uses local transport options and traditional modes of transport - which usually carry less of an environmental impact, support small local operators and are heaps more fun.

-Depending on which trip you're on while in the US, you may find yourself travelling by:
+Depending on which trip you're on while in the US, you may find yourself traveling by:

-Be amazed by enormous glaciers and stunning, icy landscapes while travelling on a ferry in Alaska.
+Be amazed by enormous glaciers and stunning, icy landscapes while traveling on a ferry in Alaska.

 Use pedal power to see the best of Venice Beach and Santa Monica.
 Cycling is a great way to see the sights and get fit at the same time.

 Take in the sights while enjoying a ride on one of San Francisco’s icons – the streetcar.

 Traveling with Intrepid is a little bit different.
 We endeavour to provide travelers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.

 When traveling with us in the US you may find yourself staying in a: